RedCliff vs. Alternatives

 However they remain a wonderful option for early intervention.
 We highly recommend an Outward Bound program for those students who would embrace the adventure.
 Outward Bound is a great experience for adults as well as teens.

 We receive a lot of referrals from Tough Love program parents.
 These defiant teenager has progressed beyond the parent’s ability to administer any of Tough Love for Teen’s concepts.
 The media has frequently referred to wilderness therapy programs as Tough Love programs.
 RedCliff’s therapeutic wilderness program certainly provides boundaries and structure in a wilderness environment that certainly feels like tough love for teens.
 RedCliff is a resource for a Tough Love program parent.

-Alternative schools are usually community-run operations for youth that have been unable to survive in mainstream education.
+Finally, alternative schools are usually community-run operations for youth that have been unable to survive in mainstream education.
 These troubled teen alternative schools are generally punitive in nature.
-Parents send children to alternative High Schools because of academic failures.
+Parents send children to alternative high schools because of academic failures.

 RedCliff Ascent is recognized as a leader in the wilderness therapy industry.
 As a result we have helped develop operational standards for excellence for wilderness therapy for the State of Utah.
 We are also part of the National Association of Therapeutic Schools and Programs (NATSAP).
 And the Outdoor Behavioral Healthcare Industry Cooperative (OBHIC).
-A national organization committed to the betterment of the industry.
+They are a national organization committed to the betterment of the industry.

 Call an admissions counselor at 801-921-8488 for additional information about how RedCliff Ascent can help your family.